danbikle/flask12/readme.txt

 http://0.0.0.0:5000/static/home.html

-Also I can rely on the Gunicorn web server instead of plain Python using this shell command:
+Also I can rely on the Gunicorn web server instead of plain Python by using this shell command:

 gunicorn wsgi